-The cause of sewer back-ups aren’t always caused by broken or clogged drains.
+The cause of sewer back-ups aren’t always by broken or clogged drains.
 A heavy rainstorms can also cause this problem.
 Due to Toronto’s old infrastructures, heavy storms are one of the major problems basement floods.
 In many parts of the city a combined sewer system is still in use.
-They connect stormwater and household waste together.
+They connect storm water and household waste together.
 It’s attached to residential sewer lines, since the system deals with household waste.
 So, basement sewage back-ups become inevitable whenever the combined system gets overwhelmed.

 You can get a professional to help install a backwater valve into your sewer lateral.
 If you’re worried about the price of the installation, the City of Toronto you offers a basement flooding protection program to get a subsidy for the backwater valve and an alarm.
-The subsidy offers approximately 80% of the invoiced costs, which covers aspects like materials, permits, taxes and labour costs.
+The subsidy offers approximately 80% of the invoiced costs, which covers aspects like materials, permits, taxes and labor costs.
 You are able to receive a maximum of $1,250.

 - Don’t flush your toilets

-- Don’t send water down the sink
+- Try not to send water down the sink

-- Don’t do your laundry
+- Avoid doing your laundry

 - Don’t have a shower or bath